-The Talysh have been followers of Islam for many years.
-Most of them have not had an opportunity to hear a clear presentation of the Gospel.
-These precious people are in desperate need of Christian resources in their own language.
-Willing laborers and evangelistic tools are needed to effectively reach these groups with the Light of the Gospel.
+Very few have had an opportunity to hear a clear presentation of the gospel.
+These precious people are in desperate need of biblical resources in their own language.
+There is a need for Holy Spirit-anointed and willing laborers to effectively reach these groups with the light of the gospel.
 Most importantly, they need people who will begin to faithfully intercede for them, tearing down the strongholds that are keeping them in spiritual bondage.
-Only then will their hearts be prepared to receive the Gospel as it is presented to them.

 * Scripture Prayers for the Talysh in Russia.